The Therapeutic Benefits of Gardening

 Risks and Staying Safe

 For most people there are no major risks associated with gardening, but for cancer patients any new activity should be cleared by a doctor first.
 Potential risks for mesothelioma and cancer patients when gardening include over-exertion, sun burn, or exposure to harmful pesticides or herbicides.
-You can avoid some of these risks by taking it slowly, wearing a hat, long sleeves, and sunscreen, and by sticking with organic gardening.
+You can avoid some of these risks by taking it slowly, wearing sunscreen, a hat, and long sleeves, and by sticking with organic gardening.

 If your energy levels or physical limitations do not permit you to participate actively in gardening, simply being outdoors in a garden can provide some benefits.
-Time spend in nature is proven to have mental health benefits, such as stress relief, reduced anxiety, and mental reflection.
+Time spent in nature is proven to have mental health benefits, such as stress relief, reduced anxiety, and mental reflection.
 An easy walk in a park can provide some of these benefits, as can sitting in a park or garden.

 Page Edited by Dave Foster

 Get Your FREE Resources Sent Overnight